Quick start guide

 Use this button to manage existing profiles.

 If the Talent Window is open when you save a custom profile, the size and location of the window will be saved to the profile.
 The window won't open automatically on startup but (providing the profile is selected) it will remember those saved coordinates when you open it manually, including multi-monitor setups.

 In a future release we will make the default settings a selectable profile and tie the 'getting started' instructions you currently see on first use to that default profile.

 For now, you can download those instructions here.
 Simply unzip the download and drag the html file inside into the operator window like you would with a regular .txt or .rtf script.
 (Yes, PromptDog can read html files as well!)

 That's it . . .

+That’s really all you need to know to get started with PromptDog.
 If you have any further questions don't hesitate to reach out to our support team via our contact form.